jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-06-20-chemistryandlife.md

   - "Andover"
 ---

-So this year, I took Organic Chemistry, and if there's one fundamental concept or takeaway that I got from the class, it's the importance of <a href="https://nonsibihighschool.org/advancedch19.php" target="_blank">Reaction Coordinate Diagrams</a>.
+So this year, I took Organic Chemistry, and if there's one fundamental concept or takeaway that I got from the class, it's the importance of <a href="https://nonsibihighschool.org/advancedch19.php" target="_blank" rel="noopener noreferrer">Reaction Coordinate Diagrams</a>.
 For those who are unfamiliar, here's a pic:

 ![Reaction Coordinate Diagram Example]({{ "/images/posts/ReactionCoordinateDiagram.png" | relative_url }})